-This course first reviews basic principles of the economics discipline as a whole and then focuses on key macroeconomic concepts in order to understand the problems faced by government policy makers.
-(Some of the topics listed below may be added or deleted depending on time constraints.
-Weekly readings and homework assignments will be announced on the Moodle and through APLIA.
-However, for your planning purposes, TENTITIVE week-by-week agenda will be distributed to the class as a separate document not part of this syllabus)
+This course first reviews basic principles of the economics discipline as a whole and then focuses on the key macroeconomic concepts in order to understand the problems faced by government policy makers.
+In addition to some special topics that may be introduced at a discretion of the professor, the course will focus on the following four general areas of interest:

 - 1. Basic principles of the economics and how markets work review; Chapters 1-4. - 2.
 Macroeconomic indicators; Chapters 5-6. - 3.
 Long Run Macroeconomic Trends in productivity, finances, employment and prices; Chapters 7-11. - 4.
-The Macroeconomics of Open (Globalized) Economies; Chapter 12 - 5.
-Short-Run Economic Fluctuations; Chapters 14-16 - 6.
 The key Debates over Macroeconomic Policy; Chapter 17